fec-rogue/atelier-rogue-Related/client/src/components/RelatedProducts/README.md

         - Product Name
         - Price
         - Start Ratings (# of Reviews)
-    - A feature of comparison Modal
+    - A pull up feature of comparison Modal
     - Conditionally rendered scroll buttons

   - Outfit cards allow users to save and track individual products based on their interest.This component includes: